List of Welcome to Demon School! Iruma-kun episodes

 Welcome to Demon School!
 Iruma-kun is an anime series adapted from the manga series, written by Osamu Nishi.
 The series is directed by Makoto Moriwaki at Bandai Namco Pictures, with Kazuyuki Fudeyasu handling series composition, and Akimitsu Honma composing the music.
 The 23-episode anime series aired from October 5, 2019, to March 7, 2020, on NHK Educational TV.
 The opening theme is "Magical Babyrinth" performed by Da Pump, while the ending theme is "Debikyū" (デビきゅー) performed by Yu Serizawa.
 Crunchyroll is streaming the series.
 A second season aired from April 17 to September 11, 2021.
 The opening theme for the second season is "No!
 No!
 Satisfaction!" by Da Pump, while the ending theme is "Kokoro Show Time" (ココロショータイム) by Amatsuki.
-A third season aired from October 8, 2022 to March 4, 2023.
+A third season aired from October 8, 2022, to March 4, 2023.
 The opening theme is "Girigiri Ride It Out" (ギリギリ Ride it out) performed by Fantastics from Exile Tribe, while the ending theme is "Nabe Bugyо̄" (鍋奉行) performed by Wednesday Campanella.
-A fourth season is set to premiere in April 2026.
+A fourth season aired from April 4 to September 27, 2026.